 To remedy this, as a therapist I slow down within myself to the long tide.
 I just sit there in the long tide and by my presence broadcast the long tide and interact with the client.
 Some faster frequencies are in harmonic resonance with the long tide.
 So sometimes I will move at a faster resonant tempo and stay connected with the underlying long tide within myself.
 Then I will gradually slow and shift to the long tide tempo itself.
 As the client and the group develop trust, they also entrain with each other.
 They begin to move in resonant frequencies with each other and with me as the facilitator.
 So as the group entrains with me into the long tide, their autonomic nervous systems begin to function in optimal homeostasis.
 One of the benefits of this is that conscious awareness is heightened when we move in resonant frequency with the long tide.
 Physiologic functions like peristalsis (the waves that move through the colon), respiratory rates, heart rate and labor contractions are dependent on this balanced rhythm.

 During sessions, the support team will often form a womb surround around the client.
 When the group entrains together in resonant harmony with the long tide, they will begin to function as a unit similar to a choir singing, only in this case they will move together as a womb surround.
 In a very visceral sensate way, they experience labor contraction waves as they emanate from the client and through each other.
-It is being entrained in the long tide together, moving in the long tide together, that allows this magical entrainment to happen.
-It is the group entrainment with the long tide that allows them to move as a unit in the same way the client’s mother’s womb might have moved.
+It is being entrained in the long tide together, moving in the long tide together that allows them to move as a unit in the same way the client’s mother’s womb might have moved.
 With sensitive awareness, most of the group will feel themselves being drawn toward the client.
 If they have a safe negotiated contact and allow themselves to be physically drawn in, they will gradually over time simulate a series of labor contractions with a beginning, a slow crescendo to a peak, a diminuendo to quietness, and a pause before the next contraction.
 This process increases the felt sense of the underlying support that healthy bonding requires and it re-patterns prenatal and birth trauma.

 Once the turn person has been discovered